diefenbach/django-lfc/docs/introduction/concepts.rst

 Overview

   All sub pages are displayed as a list.
 The first image of the sub pages (if there is one) is displayed as thumbnail top left, the text flows around the image.

 Portlets
 ========

-Every object can have so-called :term:`portlets <portlet>`, which are displayed in a :term:`slots`.
+Every object can have so-called :term:`portlets <portlet>`, which are displayed in a :term:`slots <slot>`.
 By default there is a left and a right slot and just a few portlets (more slots and portlets can be added by developers):

 Text portlet